BioInterchange/BioInterchange/README.md

     testrepo> load <path-to-your-rdf-data> .
     testrepo> sparql select * where { ?s ?p ?o } .

-To list all `seqid` entries from a GFF3/GVF-file conversion in the store, the following SPARQL query can be used:
+To list all `seqid` entries from a GVF-file conversion in the store, the following SPARQL query can be used:

     testrepo> sparql select * where { ?s <http://www.biointerchange.org/gvf1o#GVF1_0004> ?o } .